 There’s no reason to doubt that the Angry Photographer’s extravagant claims might contain a grain of truth.
 He likely was an overseas or exchange student in Russia at some point, and perhaps more than once.
 Assuming that’s true, it would have been roughly three decades ago.

-Amyway, it’s a logical fallacy to claim that this brief experience makes Ken Wheeler the “expert on Russians” he purports to be.
-He’s come to see himself as the self-appointed spokesman for the entire former Soviet Bloc.
+Anyway, it’s a logical fallacy to claim that this brief experience makes Ken Wheeler the “expert on Russians” he purports to be.
+He’s come to see himself as the self-appointed spokesman on all things Russian, even though his cultural claims don’t jibe with the facts.

-Yet, Ken Wheeler’s claims about Russia don’t jibe with the facts.
-For example, he tells viewers “Russians are ten times more capitalistic than Americans,” defying his critics to prove him wrong.
-This challenge on such a subjective point imposes an impossible standard of proof on his detractors.
+For example, apparently based on long-go encounters with the Soviet black market, he tells viewers “Russians are ten times more capitalistic than Americans.”
+He defies his critics to prove him wrong, imposing an impossible standard of proof on his detractors.

 Even so, in a Pew Research poll, support among Russians for a market economy fell from 54% to 42% between 2001 and 2011.
 The same poll saw support for a multi-party system fall from 61% to 50%

-The Angry Photographer also insists that there is more freedom in Russia than in Australia due to the pandemic measures Down Under.
+The Angry Photographer also insists that there’s more freedom in Russia than in Australia due to the pandemic measures Down Under.
 Freedom House ranks Australia at 97% (free) for freedom, while scoring Russia at 20% (not free).

 Ken Wheeler’s nostalgia for his long-ago Russian visits leads him to cherry-pick historical and current events.
 It also makes him an apologist for the abuses of the Russian government, such as Russia’s illegal invasion of Ukraine and the apparent sabotage of the Nord Stream pipelines off the coast of Denmark.